DefinitionNumber of adults who reported receiving an influenza vaccination in the past 12 months.

-How Are We Doing?The percentage of Utahns aged 65+ who received a flu vaccine is measured by the Behavioral Risk Factor Surveillance System (BRFSS) survey, and was found to be 52.0% in 2018 as compared to 68.5% in 2020 and 63.9% in 2019.
+How Are We Doing?The percentage of Utahns aged 65+ who received a flu vaccine is measured by the Behavioral Risk Factor Surveillance System (BRFSS) survey, and was found to be 69.9% in 2021 as compared to 68.5% in 2020 and 63.9% in 2019.

 There was a decrease in coverage rates from 2007-2010 using the old BRFSS methodology and we saw a continuation of this decreased trend in 2011 and 2012 using the new methodology that was implemented in 2011.
 Using the new methodology, there was an increase in coverage rates from 2013-2015.
-Between 2015-2018 the rate fluctuated between 59.0% and 52.0%.
-The data can fluctuate year to year, and it will be useful to look at the data in the future to see which way the trend will go.
+Between 2018-2021 the rate increased from 52.0% and 69.9%.
+Although this measure can fluctuate year to year, it is useful to observe the over trends in the data.

-What Is Being Done?The UDOH Immunization Program and Office of Epidemiology educate health care providers, clinic staff, and the public about prevention methods and support investigation of outbreaks.
+What Is Being Done?The UDOH Immunization Program and Office of Epidemiology educate health care providers, clinic staff, and the public about flu vaccination.

 ==Who Should Get Influenza Vaccine?==

 Everyone 6 months of age and older should get an flu vaccine every season with rare exception.
 For the 2022-23 season, the Advisory Committee on Immunization Practices (ACIP) recommends annual influenza vaccination for everyone six months and older with any licensed, appropriate influenza vaccine with no preference expressed for any one vaccine over another.
 Some vaccines are not recommended in some situations and health conditions, and some people should not receive influenza vaccines at all (though this is uncommon).

 ===The Influenza (Flu) Shot===